-A tiny species which grow in large troops producing bell-like caps.
+A small species which grow in large troops producing bell-like caps.
 These caps are whitish and deeply pleated when young.
 As they age the flesh becomes greyish with an ochre centre.
-Also known as Trooping Crumble Cap or Fairies’ Bonnets.
-Cap width up to 1.5cm.
-Stem height up to 4cm.

-It fruits early spring until winter, and grows in dense clusters in the earth or on the wood at the base of fallen deciduous trees.
-Found in woodland, parks and gardens.
-Common and widespread.
+In dense clusters in the earth or on the wood at the base of fallen deciduous trees.
+In woodland, parks and gardens.